 89.Twinkle Twinkle: Numerous cities showcase festive spirits with thousands of holiday lights as a part of the Arkansas Trail of Holiday Lights.

 90. Scenic Switchbacks: Scenic Ark.
 23, a National Scenic Byway northward from Ozark to its junction with Ark.
 16, is known as "The Pig Trail."

 91. It Takes a Village: Enjoy the hiking trails and recreation areas that are part of the hallmarks of the 7,000-acre Village Creek State Park.

 92. Visit the 1920s: Virtually unchanged since the 1920s, downtown Hardy is a shopping destination for antiques and crafts.
-Old Hardy Town boasts 43 buildings on the National Register of Historic Places.
+Historic downtown Hardy boasts 43 buildings on the National Register of Historic Places.

 93. Wildlife Haven: White Oak Lake State Park near Bluff City offers regular sightings of great blue herons, egrets, ospreys and green herons and wintering eagles.

 94. Family Cinema: Pull up a lawn chair or a blanket, break out the picnic basket and enjoy Movies in the Park in Little Rock’s Riverfront Park.